Prospecting. Cold calling. Closure rates. Deal sizes. Monthly quota attainment. The list goes on.

 Sales enablement is also important because it can help elevate B- and C-level sales reps up a tier to increase their individual contributions to the organization.
-In a traditional sales model, sales managers invest in their top 20% of reps that are delivering the 80% of the team’s quota.
+In a traditional sales model, sales managers invest in their top 20% of reps that are delivering 80% of the team’s quota.
 The rest of the team is left to fend for themselves.
-With sales enablement, every rep has access to knowledge articles, videos, trainings, and more that can help them break free from mediocre sales performance.
+With sales enablement tools and technology, every rep has access to knowledge articles, videos, trainings, and more that can help them break free from mediocre sales performance.

-Because sales enablement helps lift up the entire team, you no longer need to be dependent on your high-performing sales reps as more reps will be hitting their numbers.
+Because sales enablement best practices help lift up the entire team, you no longer need to be dependent on your high-performing sales reps as more reps will be hitting their numbers.

 What Are Sales Enablement Best Practices?